ehendrix23/tesla_dashcam/README.rst

                             If not provided then resulting movie files will be created within same folder as source files. (default: None)
       --keep-intermediate   Do not remove the intermediate video files that are created (default: False)
+      --no-notification     Do not create a notification upon completion.
+                            (default: False)
       --layout {WIDESCREEN,FULLSCREEN,DIAGONAL,PERSPECTIVE}
                             Layout of the created video.
                                 FULLSCREEN: Front camera center top, side cameras underneath it.